Woodburn Golf Club

 The nine-hole course plays in a clockwise circular direction.
 In fact, after putting out on the fourth hole, you have completely circled the course.
 You continue this dizzying inward circle until you get to the dogleg 7th hole.

 The 8th hole is a particularly interesting 90-degree dogleg straight right.
-And the 9th hole, which years ago used to be the 7th hole, is a par 3 of about 150 yards, where my uncle, at 80 years old, had his first and only hole in one!
+And the 9th hole, which years ago used to be the 7th hole, is a par 3 of about 150 yards, where my uncle, at 80 years old, had his first and only hole-in-one!

-An honesty box and sand greens are just a couple reasons why this course was on our list.
+An honesty box and sand greens are just a couple of reasons why this course was on our bucket list.
 But, more personally, Woodburn Golf Club is also where I (James) last played golf with both my mother and father together.
 I wish I could say that it was a round that I will never forget.
 But, unfortunately, it is a round of golf that has no specific memory.
 But I am certain that it took place here.

 Thinking back to that sign that offers yearly memberships for $225, you can’t help but think that the members at Woodburn Golf Club must really love the game of golf.
 Because let’s be honest, the course they play isn’t much.
 But it is a course that we are confident that you will never forget!